 I’ve been given a lot of advice and been subjected to many different opinions through this journey.
 It’s interesting to listen and hear the vast majority of what people around me think I should do or how I should act in the wake of a divorce, or the aftermath that follows.
 Ultimately, I’ve learned to shut my mouth and listen to my gut.
 Because everyone has an opinion, and the one that matters most is my own.
 While I’m emotional and passionate and can be a bit impulsive at times, I’m the only one who knows what’s best for me.

 Divorce is not a dirty word.
-We are in the 21’st century folks, and while we shouldn’t embrace the splitting of a marriage union-we definitely shouldn’t judge.
+We are in the 21’st century folks, know how to hire professionals like divorce lawyers in Slidell LA, and while we shouldn’t embrace the splitting of a marriage union-we definitely shouldn’t judge.
 Look around!
 People are welcoming gay marriage, polygamy…etc in todays world.
 Divorce should not be so taboo.
 Shit happens.
 And while I’ve learned only the opinions of the ones who truly love me are the only ones I give two shits about…I’ve also learned the ones who shun my decision are the ones who are the most miserable themselves.
 They’re trapped in an unhappy marriage and too afraid or co-dependent to face divorce themselves.
 They envy my happiness and ability to take the plunge.
 And that I’ve learned, is their problem.
 For a person that has cared so deeply about making everyone around her happy her entire life- this revelation alone is a success.